 I’ve been reading about the LightSquared debacle for months.
-My aviation-related e-newsletters and magazines have been covering the GPS industry’s objection to LightSquared and how it would be disastrous for the GPS receivers, essentially causing a loss of satellite lock or at minimum causing accuracy issues that could lead to disaster.
+My aviation-related sources have been covering the GPS industry’s objection to LightSquared and how it would be disastrous for the GPS receivers, essentially causing a loss of satellite lock or at minimum causing accuracy issues that could lead to disaster.
 The story received a boost in interest when it was found that there was some political chicanery associated with the White House administration pressuring a reversal in the testimony of an Air Force general.
 It’s hard to ferret out the underlying reason how this problem got this far, with so much money being invested in a technology that LightSquared should have known would hit a wall during its deployment, namely when it produced interference with a critical service like GPS that is adjacent to its bandwidth allocations.
 So I decided to do some research and summarize it here.

 The problem of radio interference isn’t new.
 The FCC and similar organizations in other countries were created primarily to help prevent interference problems by licensing radio spectrum and settling disputes among the radio spectrum’s users.
 All radio transmitters generate some amount of radio frequency (RF) energy on adjacent bands.
 All receivers are influenced by signals that are in adjacent bands because there is no such thing as a perfect filter to ignore nearby signals.
 So one must ask the question, is this an interference problem on the part of LightSquared, or a susceptibility problem for the GPS manufacturers?
 And since there is no such thing as a perfect filtering technique, how much can it help to apply filters to GPS receivers?
 Can the problem be solved with a 5-cent change to GPS receivers as suggested by LightSquared, a solution promptly dismissed as absurd by the GPS industry?
 I can tell you one thing that does not work, and that is to expect an industry to accept a problem introduced by some third party AFTER its products have already shipped and are in the hands of its customers.
 Sure, you can ask for a change to future products, assuming the change actually produces the desired result and isn’t too costly, but if an industry is entrenched, and I think that after 2 decades of shipping millions of products, GPS can be categorized as such, you can’t expect them to accept a problem that wasn’t a problem until your service came along.